Dear Feminists: The Pay Gap Isn't Real. You Just Suck.

-Dear feminists who thinks the answer to everything is behaving like rabid shrews:
+Dear feminists who think the answer to everything is behaving like rabid shrews:

 The myth of the gender pay gap has been busted more times than you've busted weight scales.
 In efforts to be thorough, a brief breakdown: the "gap" stems from an average between the full time salaries of men and women.
 Once experience, profession, hours worked, and other relevant data is factored in, the gap all but disappears.
 Much like my patience for grousing ladies who can't math.